codecrafters-io/build-your-own-redis/stage_descriptions/streams-07-yp1.md

 $ ./your_program.sh
 ```

-It'll then create a few entries.
+It will then create a few entries.

 ```bash
 $ redis-cli XADD stream_key 0-1 foo bar